goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-# Brief Summary of "Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer"

 This 2020 paper by Raffel et al. introduces the "Text-to-Text Transfer Transformer" (T5), a unified approach to transfer learning for NLP tasks.
 The authors convert all text-based language problems into a consistent text-to-text format, where both inputs and outputs are always text strings.
 This allows them to use the same model, loss function, and training procedure across diverse tasks.

 The paper presents a comprehensive empirical study examining various aspects of transfer learning for NLP, including: